sajayprakash/megathread/README.md

 ### Windows

-- [Windows 10 LTSC 🌟](https://old.reddit.com/r/Windows10LTSC/wiki/acquisition) - Slightly less bloated version of Windows 10.
-It's not supposed to be used for personal use but I mean....😉😉
+- [Windows LTSC 🌟](https://massgrave.dev/windows_ltsc_links) - The best version of Windows.
+Use Microsoft Activation Scripts to activate.
 - [Chris Titus Tech WinUtil 🌟](https://github.com/ChrisTitusTech/winutil) - Chris' Windows 10 Utility.
 Use it to debloat and tweak Windows.
 It's almost always a good idea to run it during each update of Windows.
 - [Simplewall](https://github.com/henrypp/simplewall) - Firewall for Windows.
+- [Microsoft Activation Scripts](https://massgrave.dev) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ### Linux